Funded by

 Results

-Four project results will be developed:
+Four project results have been developed:

 • Training Package for Sustainability in Social Enterprises